 34. Lowers blood pressure

 Another health benefit of Pilates is how it can contribute to lowering your blood pressure.
-A study in 2014 has shown that mat Pilates “reduces clinical and ambulatory blood pressure”, and interestingly is a great non-drug treatment for hypertension.
+It has be shown that mat Pilates “reduces clinical and ambulatory blood pressure”, and interestingly is a great non-drug treatment for hypertension.

 35. Assists with recovery from injuries